How to get to Vivid Sydney

 PATH OF TRAVEL (PEDESTRIAN)

 All Vivid Sydney Locations are connected by a continuous accessible path of travel to the major CBD transport hubs.
-View the Vivid Sydney Light Walk map to understand the best route for experiencing all of the city lights.
+View the Vivid Sydney Light Walk map o understand the best route for experiencing all of the city lights.

 DRIVING & ROAD CLOSURES